Southern Indiana

 (1810 - unknown), Leesville

 A settlers' fort built by William and Jacob Flinn and Daniel Guthrie.
 Also referred to as the Flinn - Guthrie Fort.
-Attacked by Indians in 1813.
-Read story of 1813 attack
+Attacked by Indians in the spring of 1813.

 White River Stockade